banner-bg

 4. Melted bead suncatchers

 Preschoolers will love making these bead suncatchers.
 This craft includes sorting colored beads and melting them.
-It’s a good activity to learn about colors and an introduction to the science of melting.
+It’s a good activity for learning about colors and is also an introduction to the science of melting.
 When the suncatchers are ready, children can hang them outside to catch the morning sunlight.

 hanging colorful melted bead suncatchersSource